shathasmadi/reading-notes/401/read29.md

 * Anatomy of an entity: You define each Room entity as a class that is annotated with ```@Entity```.
 A Room entity includes fields for each column in the corresponding table in the database, including one or more columns that comprise the primary key.

 * Define a primary key: Each Room entity must define a primary key that uniquely identifies each row in the corresponding database table.
-The most straightforward way of doing this is to annotate a single column with @PrimaryKey:
+The most straightforward way of doing this is to annotate a single column with ```@PrimaryKey```:

 ```
 @PrimaryKey
 public int id;
 ```

-* Define a composite primary key: If you need instances of an entity to be uniquely identified by a combination of multiple columns, you can define a composite primary key by listing those columns in the primaryKeys property of @Entity.
+* Define a composite primary key: If you need instances of an entity to be uniquely identified by a combination of multiple columns, you can define a composite primary key by listing those columns in the primaryKeys property of ```@Entity```.

 * Ignore fields: By default, Room creates a column for each field that's defined in the entity.
-If an entity has fields that you don't want to persist, you can annotate them using @Ignore.
+If an entity has fields that you don't want to persist, you can annotate them using ```@Ignore```.

 * Provide table search support: Room supports several types of annotations that make it easier for you to search for details in your database's tables.
 Use full-text search unless your app's minSdkVersion is less than 16.